 [All.]
 [Spastic Jerry Lewis singing parody.]

-One of comedian and actor Jerry Lewis’s best known shticks is lapsing into the voice and mannerisms of a spastic, geeky, awkward, and semi-moronic man-child.
+One of comedian and actor Jerry Lewis’s (1926-2017) best known shticks was lapsing into the voice and mannerisms of a spastic, geeky, awkward, and semi-moronic man-child.
 This personality can suddenly emerge at any time, including unexpected and inappropriate times, like when Jerry is about to sing a romantic song, for example.

 Looks like Frank Sinatra’s junior.